-- 11.4 For each ordinary hour worked a casual employee must be paid: - (a) the minimum hourly rate for the appropriate classification; and - (b) a loading of 25% of the minimum hourly rate. - 11.5 The casual loading is paid instead of annual leave, paid personal/carer's leave, notice of termination, redundancy benefits and the other attributes of full-time or part-time employment provided for in this award. - 11.6 A casual employee must be paid for a minimum of three hours per day for each start on any day.
+- 11.1 Subject to clause 10.6, a casual employee is an employee who is engaged and paid as a casual employee. - 11.2 A casual employee is engaged to work less than 38 hours per week. - 11.3 An employer or casual employee may terminate the employment relationship with one hour's notice by either party. - 11.4 For each ordinary hour worked a casual employee must be paid: - (a) the minimum hourly rate for the appropriate classification; and - (b) a loading of 25% of the minimum hourly rate. - 11.5 The casual loading is paid instead of annual leave, paid personal/carer's leave, notice of termination, redundancy benefits and the other attributes of full-time or part-time employment provided for in this award. - 11.6 A casual employee must be paid for a minimum of three-3 hours per day for each start on any day.